Meet the SoftNAS Leadership Team

 Board of Advisors

-Brad Pedersen—for VP Chief Architect and Senior Fellow, Citrix
+Brad Pedersen—former VP Chief Architect and Senior Fellow, Citrix

 Brad Pedersen has been VP Chief Architect at Citrix since 1993.
 Brad joined Citrix in 1989 as a senior software engineer, and was an original member of the company’s software design and development team.
 In fact, Brad was employee number 7 at Citrix!
 He holds 37 issued US patents, including several on the design of the Citrix Independent Computing Architecture (ICA) protocol.
 Before joining Citrix, he was senior architect at IBM, and prior to that, he worked for Harris Computer Systems as a senior engineer.
 Brad is considered the father of Citrix’s Independent Computing Architecture (ICA) protocol.
 In 1994 Brad created the design and architecture of the ICA protocol which is still used today by Citrix XenApp and Citrix XenDesktop.
 As Chief Architect, Brad is responsible for overseeing the architecture and design of all Citrix technology, including ICA, HDX, XenApp and XenDesktop.